Wedding Fanatic

 6. Transportation considerations – if your ceremony and reception are in different locations and it is sure to be snowing, consider renting buses, limo buses, or cars to transport guests (to avoid parking accidents, sliding, or hydro-planing).

-If you have any questions about this post, or need advice, feel free to contact [email protected]
+If you have any questions about this post, or need advice, feel free to contact [email protected].

 Stay warm and Happy Holidays!